 W. N. Irwin (Bill) is born in Gisborne.
-Considered the father of modern viticulture in New Zealand, it was his drive and enthusiasm that lead to the importation of new grape varieties from Europe and America into New Zealand from 1969-1970.
+Considered the father of modern viticulture in New Zealand, it was his drive and enthusiasm that led to the importation of new grape varieties from Europe and America into New Zealand from 1969-1970.

-Bill purchases the land at Riverpoint Road at a time when people either raised livestock or maize on the Poverty Bay flats.
+Bill purchases the land at Riverpoint Road at a time when people either raised livestock or grew maize on the Poverty Bay flats.

 To gain overseas experience Denis worked in wineries in South Africa and Germany.
 In Germany he worked at the Breisack winery on the Alsace-German border.

 Denis returns to New Zealand determined and inspired to establish a winery run on similar lines as the family wineries he had worked in overseas.

 The first wines are produced under the Matawhero label.
 The label features the image of the Matawhero Church, the district’s oldest confirmed building.
 The building started its life as a school room and it was of the few buildings to survive the Maori and European conflict in the area in the 1860s.

 Matawhero first gained international recognition at the World Wine Show in Paris where it achieved overall fourth place for the 1976 Gewürztraminer.

 On her visit to New Zealand, Her Majesty Queen Elizabeth II is served the 1976 Matawhero Traminer Riesling at a dinner in her honour at the Prime Minister’s residence, Vogel House in Wellington.

 The 1978 Matawhero Gewürztraminer is awarded a Gold Medal at the NZ National Wine Competition.